What is temporary car insurance?

 Business use - if you have to use your personal car for very occasional business trips.

 What alternatives are there to temporary insurance?

-If you have comprehensive car insurance, it’s worth checking your policy to see if you’re already covered for driving another car.
-Make sure you check the details carefully though and if needs be, check with your provider.
-Even if you’re covered it’s likely to only be for third-party cover.
+- Comprehensive car insurance - If you have comprehensive car insurance, it’s worth checking your policy to see if you’re already covered for driving another car.
+Make sure you check the details carefully though and if need be, check with your provider.
+Even if you’re covered, it’s likely to only be for third-party cover.

-- Being added as a named driver - If you’re borrowing a car from a friend or family member, you could ask them to add you to their insurance as a named driver.
+- Being added as a named driver - If you’re borrowing a friend’s car, they could add you to their policy as a named driver.
 But this could end up being a much more expensive option if you only need the car for a short time.
 It could also end up affecting their no claims bonus if you have an accident.

 If none of these alternatives apply, then temporary insurance might be exactly what you’re looking for.